 But this doesn't have to be the case.
-Whether you're a beginner or you've trained for years, there are plenty of ways to build up that six-pack.
+Whether you're a beginner or you've trained for years, there are plenty of ways to build up that six-pack with our list of the best ab exercises.
 You can use your body weight, weights, or accessories, and you can actually train abs indirectly with other activities, too.

 We're going to fill your ab workout toolbox with 10 ways to develop your abs for both aesthetics and functionality.
-Work them into your routine one or two at a time, or devote an entire session to your core.
+Work these ab exercises into your routine one or two at a time, or devote an entire session to your core.
 The way you apply them is up to you, just make sure you find ways to use them on a regular basis.

 The 10 Best Ab Exercises

 - Full-body crunch

 - Mountain climber

 - Hanging leg raise

 These are very versatile ab exercises because they can be done anywhere at any time.
 All you need is yourself and open space.
 Use these exercises during a home gym workout, during breaks while you're on a run, or as a part of a larger workout session.

 You're not moving at all during a plank, but if you perform it correctly, your midsection will certainly feel the effects.
 The stabilization that improves with planks can transfer to other movements such as squats and overhead presses.